sc830/Hercules/README.md

 https://cs3398f23changelings.atlassian.net/browse/SCRUM-156
 commit: https://bitbucket.org/cs3398f23changelings/%7Bde7af554-b9f0-4a03-a2b0-3074ff0d0b1c%7D/commits/55f5a2419361fa34bb326cf821721d3c79e8779f

-# What Kacy thought went well as a team #
-Aaron and Kaleb work well together on the front end.
-Julio and Shelby got a lot done on the backend.
-They've been working on it this whole time but this happened to be when their work paid off.
-Kacy did well at being a floater/neutral party who could help as needed.

-# What Kacy thought did not go well as a team #
-There are often extreme lack of understanding and miscommunication.
-I believe people let their frustrations and own experiences cloud their ability to understand other's perspectives.
-We would do much better if we all took a breath and tried to understand the other person.

 # What Kacy thought went well as an individual #
 I try very hard to make it known that no one is alone in this project and that we'll figure things out.
 If I think someone is being skipped over or the work they done is being minimized I try to speak up for them because that's not cool.
 I also have told almost every team member at some point